speced/bikeshed/docs/quick-start.md

 When you first download the processor, it'll come with the necessary crossref data needed to do cross-spec linking, but there's no telling how recent it is.
-You probably want to start by running `preprocess --update-cross-refs`, which'll fetch the latest data.
+You probably want to start by running `bikeshed update`, which'll fetch the latest data.

 To use autolinks, just define things with `<dfn>`, then link to them with `<a>` (no `href` attribute).